be5invis/Iosevka/doc/custom-build.md

 * `inherits`: Optional, String, defines the inherited ligation set.
 When absent, the ligation set will not inherit any other sets.
 Valid values are:

-  - `default-calt`: Inherit default ligation set.
+  - `default-calt`: Uses the default ligation set.
-  - `dlig`: Default ligation set would be assigned to Discretionary ligatures.
+  - `dlig`: The default ligation set is in alignment with discretionary ligatures.
-  - `clike`: Default ligation set would be assigned to C-Like.
+  - `clike`: The default ligation set is in alignment with C-Like.
-  - `javascript`: Default ligation set would be assigned to JavaScript.
+  - `javascript`: The default ligation set is in alignment with JavaScript.
-  - `php`: Default ligation set would be assigned to PHP.
+  - `php`: The default ligation set is in alignment with PHP.
-  - `julia`: Default ligation set would be assigned to Julia.
+  - `julia`: The default ligation set is in alignment with Julia.
-  - `raku`: Default ligation set would be assigned to Raku.
+  - `raku`: The default ligation set is in alignment with Raku.
-  - `ml`: Default ligation set would be assigned to ML.
+  - `ml`: The default ligation set is in alignment with ML.
-  - `fsharp`: Default ligation set would be assigned to F#.
+  - `fsharp`: The default ligation set is in alignment with F#.
-  - `fstar`: Default ligation set would be assigned to F*.
+  - `fstar`: The default ligation set is in alignment with F*.
-  - `haskell`: Default ligation set would be assigned to Haskell.
+  - `haskell`: The default ligation set is in alignment with Haskell.
-  - `idris`: Default ligation set would be assigned to Idris.
+  - `idris`: The default ligation set is in alignment with Idris.
-  - `elm`: Default ligation set would be assigned to Elm.
+  - `elm`: The default ligation set is in alignment with Elm.
-  - `purescript`: Default ligation set would be assigned to PureScript.
+  - `purescript`: The default ligation set is in alignment with PureScript.
-  - `swift`: Default ligation set would be assigned to Swift.
+  - `swift`: The default ligation set is in alignment with Swift.
-  - `dafny`: Default ligation set would be assigned to Dafny.
+  - `dafny`: The default ligation set is in alignment with Dafny.
-  - `coq`: Default ligation set would be assigned to Coq.
+  - `coq`: The default ligation set is in alignment with Coq.
-  - `matlab`: Default ligation set would be assigned to Matlab.
+  - `matlab`: The default ligation set is in alignment with MATLAB.
-  - `verilog`: Default ligation set would be assigned to Verilog.
+  - `verilog`: The default ligation set is in alignment with Verilog.
-  - `wolfram`: Default ligation set would be assigned to Wolfram Language (Mathematica).
+  - `wolfram`: The default ligation set is in alignment with Wolfram Language (Mathematica).
-  - `erlang`: Default ligation set would be assigned to Erlang Language.
+  - `erlang`: The default ligation set is in alignment with the Erlang Language.

 <!-- END Section-Predefined-Ligation-Sets -->